 - MATH 244 Calculus IV

 - MATH 331 Introduction to Real Analysis

-- MATH 431 Advanced Calculus
+- MATH 411 Linear Algebra

-- MATH 496A Probability and Statistics for Teachers (under development)
+- MATH 412 Introduction to Abstract Algebra

-- MATH 496B Geometry and Measurement for Teachers (under development)
+- MATH 471 Mathematical Statistics

 PROFESSIONAL TEACHER EDUCATION CURRICULUM:

 Teacher candidates seeking admission to the Professional Teacher Education component (400-level Education courses) of the program must submit an Application for Professional Teacher Education (APTE) to the Division of Education by the 1st week of the semester preceding anticipated enrollment in 400-level Education courses (i.e., 1st week of fall semester for spring semester entry; 1st week of spring semester for fall semester entry).
 The APTE is distributed to EDEF 200/201 and EDEF 310 teacher candidates during the first week of the semester.
 Formal admission will be granted upon completion of the following requirements: